nadgerz/dotfiles/README.txt

 The 5 tools we will be mentioning/configuring are:

-eslint -
-prettier -
-husky -
-lint-staged -
-pretty-quick -
+eslint - Find and fix problems in your JavaScript code prettier - opinionated code formatter husky - git hooks made easy lint-staged - Run linters against staged git files and don't let 💩 slip into your code base! pretty-quick - runs prettier on your changed files

 There is a separate 'README' for each tool for the details of configuring that specific tool.